pbanos/botanic/README.md

 We can see the flags available for it running it with the `--help` or `-h` flag:
 ```
 $ botanic tree test --help
-Test the performance of a tree against a test data set.
+Test the performance of a tree against a test data set

 Usage:
   botanic tree test [flags]

 Flags:
-  -c, --class-feature string   name of the feature the generated tree should predict (required)
   -h, --help           help for test
   -i, --input string   path to an input CSV (.csv) or SQLite3 (.db) file, or a PostgreSQL DB connection URL with data to use to grow the tree (defaults to STDIN, interpreted as CSV)
-  -m, --metadata string        path to a YML file with metadata describing the different features available available on the input file (required)
   -t, --tree string    path to a file from which the tree to test will be read and parsed as JSON (required)

 Global Flags:
+  -m, --metadata string   path to a YML file with metadata describing the different features used on a tree or available on an input set (required)
   -v, --verbose
 $
 ```

 For example, to test the tree we grown on file tree.json with the testing set we split into our PostgreSQL database accessible at postgres://myuser:mypasswd@mypostgress.server.com/mydb we would run:
 ```
-botanic tree test -c Prediction -i postgres://myuser:mypasswd@mypostgress.server.com/mydb -m metadata.yml -t tree.json
+botanic tree test -i postgres://myuser:mypasswd@mypostgress.server.com/mydb -m metadata.yml -t tree.json
 ```

 The output could be similar to: